quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 On MacOS installation can also be done via `brew install jdtls`.

-The `-data` parameter must be passed to `jdtls` and it must be different for each project.
+For jdtls versions before 1.16.0: the `-data` parameter must be passed to `jdtls` and it must be different for each project.
 This can be achieved by adding a `.helix/languages.toml` configuration to the project root:

 ```toml
 [[language]]